FutureEngiPARB2/FutureEngiParb2/README.md

 To start, upload the `CVPRO-Competition-Firmware` into the competition kit, from the Firmware folder in your `CVPRO-Competition-Kit` repository.

+## How to connect the Phone and CV Pro Competition kit using connecting cable?

+1. Connect the female-end of Type-C-OTG cable with male-end of Type-C-USB cable to establish a link.
+2. Connect the Type-C end of Type-C-OTG cable with phone.
+3. Connect the Type-C end of Type-C-USB cable with Type-C port on the PCB board.
+4. If the connection process is correct, it will seek for permissions on your phone.

 # Sample Challenge

 - Connect between the phone and the CV Pro Competition kit, using the OTG cable.